1:11 Faculty to student ratio

 - Field trips to live music events for music education majors

 - Student teaching in urban or rural high schools

 - Mentoring elementary kids as part of a service-learning partnership with Mount Vernon’s schools

 The best teachers possess a wide breadth of knowledge and also appreciate learning for learning’s sake.
-Your coursework at Cornell—in our Teacher Education Program and across your academic interests—is grounded in the liberal arts.
+Your coursework at Cornell—in our Teacher Education Program (approved by the state of Iowa since 1879) and across your academic interests—is grounded in the liberal arts.
 Small classes encourage discussion, allow for questions, and build relationships between faculty and students and between student peers.

 The knowledge you’ll take with you is limited only by your own curiosity.
 At Cornell, you’ll explore wide and dive deep into your courses, better preparing you for the curious minds you’ll one day teach.

 As a future educator, you’ll soon learn to develop learning goals and outcomes for your students as you develop your curriculum.
 Here are ours:

 - Elementary education majors are prepared for Iowa licensure in grades K-6 and licensure in other states is easily attainable upon program completion

 - Secondary education students will meet the teacher licensure requirements for the State of Iowa in multiple endorsement areas and the coursework readily applies to other states